Dieblax/re-former/README.md

-# Rails Forms
+# README

 ## This is part of the Forms Project in The Odin Project's Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+Find it at http://www.theodinproject.com"